EFForg/design/styleguide.md

 ## PROJECT LOGOS
 EFF has a small ecosystem of websites and browser extensions that have standalone branding.
 [You can find a list of these projects and their corresponding logo files here](https://github.com/EFForg/design/blob/master/logos/logos.md).

+## WEB ELEMENTS
+We are slowly but surely working towards standardizing the UI of our one-off websites, action pages, and action pages.
+FOR MY OWN PURPOSES: what is the best way to link to specific elements from Schatzkin's's style guide?
+Does she want to make it public?
+Do code snippets make sense?
+Should this section link to both her style guide and a folder of .svg files, and